Malory Towers: Origins and inspirations

 Lulworth Castle, believed by commenters to have inspired the design for Malory Towers.

 Enid Blyton's elder daughter Gillian joined Benenden School in the autumn of 1945.
 The school had relocated from its original site in Kent during World War II to the Hotel Bristol in Newquay, Cornwall.
 Although Gillian was only at the Cornish location of Benenden School for one term before it moved back to Kent, Malory Towers' position on the west coast (as shown on the maps drawn for the endpapers of the books) matches that of Beneden School in Newquay.
 Other features of the school seem to be inspired by Dorset, where Blyton holidayed annually: the coastal swimming pool is similar to the one at Dancing Ledge, and the school building itself is similar to Lulworth Castle.

 Commenters have also remarked on the parallels between Gillian's school life, as recorded in her diaries, and the plots of the Malory Towers books.
 It is even suggested that the Malory Towers stories were Blyton's way of communicating with her daughter and providing counsel.
 The similarities include Darrell's temper, interests in an acting career, and obsessions with horses.
-As with Darrell in the books, Gillian's father was also a surgeon.
+As with Darrell in the books, Gillian's (step) father was also a surgeon.

 The incident in the first book that depicts Darrell pushing over Sally has a close parallel to an incident between Gillian and her younger sister Imogen.
 The entry in her diary reads:

 'Imo annoyed me and I got in one of my tempers and knocked her down.
 She might have hurt herself.
 Really, I just don’t know what I do when in a temper.
 I might easily kill her one day.'

 The plotline in "Third Year" that introduces the character Zerelda Brass, who has aspirations to become an actress, also has a parallel in Gillian's diaries.
 A memo in the back of her 1946 diary reads:

 'In the letter Mummy wrote she said she thought I would make a good actress and that if I wanted to be an actress she and Daddy would back me up.
 She said she was glad I was able to analyse my feelings.
 She said I had the right sympathetic feelings for an actress.
 She was very nice and I love her.'